Bug tracking in Jira Software: 5 best practices

-It’s a good idea to configure a different type of workflow for bugs as opposed to other issues types.
-That way, your QA team can focus on managing and resolving bugs and your product team can concentrate on building new features.
+It’s a good idea to configure a different type of workflow for bugs as opposed to other issue types.
+That way, the QA team can focus on managing and resolving bugs and the product team can concentrate on building new features.
 The teams will be working separately, but they will stay connected in a single environment, Jira.

 4. Set up a notification system

-Another fantastic feature of Jira Software that improves collaboration on bug resolution is this: you can customize your project to make sure that the right people are notified when something changes.
+Another fantastic feature of Jira Software that improves collaboration on bug resolution is this: we can customize our project to make sure that the right people are notified when something changes.

 For example, if a team member captures a bug, that bug will need to be transferred to the correct team member without the need for any further discussions about who that might be.
 Remember that notifications within Jira are only sent when someone assigns another member.